ennas-de/ennas-de/README.md

 - 👀 I’m interested in Coding, Solving problems and building projects

-- 👨‍💻 My current hard skills are MERN stack (ReactJS, NodeJS, ExpressJS and MongoDB), Django and WordPress.
+- 👨‍💻 My current skills are:
+     - Programming LanguagesJavaScript, Python and PHP MERN stack (ReactJS, NodeJS, ExpressJS and MongoDB), Django and WordPress.

 - 🌱 I’m currently learning Dart and C programming languages, as well as Microservices architechture and cloud computing